 Sports Injuries

-Sports incidents are one of the most common causes of hand, finger, and wrist injuries.
-There are a variety of sports injuries that can require treatment from an orthopedic hand specialist.
+Sports-related hand injuries are one of the most common causes of hand, finger, and wrist pain.
+There are a variety of hand and wrist sports injuries that can require treatment from an orthopedic hand specialist.
 These include:

-An orthopedic hand specialist is the best medical professional to diagnose and treat sports injuries of the hand and wrist.
-Our team can help you regain movement and explore ways to prevent future injuries as part of your treatment.
+An orthopedic hand specialist is the best medical professional to diagnose and treat hand and wrist injuries.
+Our team can help you regain movement and explore ways to prevent future traumatic hand and wrist injuries as part of your treatment.

 Very professional made me feel comfortable and at ease.